Batangas City: Foreign rule

-Batangas City was severely damaged due to the Japanese A6M Zero bombardment and on December 12, 1941, the Batangas Airport which is located in Barangay Alangilan is totally destroyed.
-On October 14, 1943, municipal councilor Roman L. Perez was appointed Mayor by the Japanese after the inauguration of the Second Republic of the Philippines.
+Batangas City was severely damaged due to the Japanese A6M Zero bombardment and on December 12, 1941, the Batangas Airport which is located in Barangay Alangilan was destroyed.
+On October 14, 1943, municipal councilor Roman L. Perez was appointed Mayor by the Japanese]after the inauguration of the Second Republic of the Philippines.
 Liberation begun when 158th Regimental Combat Team (or 158th RCT) under the command of the US 6th Army reached Poblacion, Batangas City by March 11 during the Philippines Liberation Campaign of 1944–45.
-By the end of April the same that year, some elements of the 188th Glider Infantry Regiment of the 11th Airborne Division was left to clear the barangays east and mountains south of the city as the main Allied Force continued their drive towards the Quezon Province.
-Some of hundreds thousands local Filipino soldiers and officers of the 4th and 42nd Infantry Division of the Philippine Commonwealth Army and 4th Constabulary Regiment of the Philippine Constabulary was entering and re-invaded in Batangas City.
-Throughout the battle, recognized Filipino Guerrilla fighters played an important key role in the advancement of the combined American and Philippine Commonwealth troops, providing key roads and information for the Japanese location of defenses and movements.
+By the end of April the same that year, some elements of the 188th Glider Infantry Regiment of the 11th Airborne Division was left to clear the barangays east and mountains south of the city as the main Allied Force continued their drive towards Tayabas Province.
+Some local guerrillas and irregulars of the President Quezon's Own Guerrillas (PQOG) entered Batangas City.
+Throughout the battle, guerrilla fighters played an important role in the advancement of the combined American and Philippine troops, providing key roads and information for the Japanese location of defenses and movements.
 Hostilities ended as the war came closer to the end.

 Independence and onwards

-After the Liberation, Pres.
-Manuel Roxas issued his reappointment.
+After the Liberation, President Manuel Roxas issued his reappointment.
 Mayor Perez ran and won in 1944, the first post-War elections in the country.
-In November 1949 he was killed by an unknown assassin.
-Vice Mayor Atilano Magadia succeeded then Mayor Perez.
-He served until 1951.
-Mayor Macario Chavez was elected in 1951.
-His four-year term ended in 1955.
+In November 1949, he was killed by an unknown assassin.
+Vice Mayor Atilano Magadia succeeded Perez as Mayor, serving until 1951.
+Mayor Macario Chavez was elected in 1951; his four-year term ended in 1955.

 People voted Pedro S. Tolentino overwhelmingly as mayor in 1956.
 He was reelected three times.

 Cityhood

-In 1965, Republic Act 4586 was signed by President Diosdado Macapagal, converting Batangas into a city.
-If is successful, it will be renamed as Laurel, after former president Jose P. Laurel, a native of Tanauan.
+In 1965, Republic Act No. 4586 was signed by President Diosdado Macapagal, converting Batangas into a city.
+If successful, it would be renamed as Laurel, after former President Jose P. Laurel, a native of Tanauan.
 However, the voters rejected the cityhood and renaming of Batangas in a plebiscite.

-On July 23, 1969, Batangas became a city successfully by the virtue of Republic Act 5495.
-Unlike in 1965, the city used its same name.
+On June 21, 1969, Republic Act No. 5495 was enacted to convert Batangas into a city, this time using its same name.
+Later on July 23, Batangas formally became a city by virtue of Proclamation No. 581 that was signed a week earlier.
 Pedro S. Tolentino became its first city mayor.